-Once the T500 tiltmeter is connected either the STS/SMS or third-party DAQ system, it is important to check that it is working properly by rotating it through its full range and ensuring that the output is corresponding to the motion and range in which the sensor is being subjected.
-The following simple tests should be routinely conducted, especially if the tiltmeter has been dropped or otherwise mishandled.

-INFORMATION: It is highly recommended that each tiltmeter be tested in the laboratory prior to every field mobilization.
+Once the tiltmeter is connected either our STS/SMS DAQ, or a third-party DAQ system, it is important to check that it is working properly by rotating it through its full range and ensuring that the output is corresponding to the motion and range in which the sensor is being subjected.
+The following simple tests should be performed on a periodic basis, especially if the tiltmeter has been dropped or otherwise mishandled.
+It is best practice to run these tests in the laboratory prior to mobilizing to the field so that there will be adequate time to address any possible issues rather than under stressful conditions on the jobsite.

-3.4.1 Resolution/Electronic Noise Test
+3.2.1 Resolution/Electronic Noise Test

 Set the unit on a flat, non-moving surface and loosen both thumbscrews until they are "snug", but not tight.
 Adjust the left thumbscrew to be centered between the bottom and top of the arc.
-Without touching the unit, run a short test (approximately 15-20 seconds), store the data at approximately 30 Hz or higher, and evaluate in a spreadsheet or other graphing program to verify that the response is stable and at the resolution limit of the recording equipment being utilized.
+Without touching the unit, run a short test (approximately 15-20 seconds), store the data at approximately 30 Hz or higher, and verify that the response is stable at the DAQ's resolution limit.
 If significant electronic noise is present, double-check the hookup and evaluate if there are any possible grounding or errant voltages.
 For example, if the unit is sitting on an ungrounded metal surface, electronic noise can be induced into the very sensitive sensor, therefore, make sure the test specimen is grounded at the same potential as the DAQ unit.
-Figure 4 illustrates resolution level of a $\pm 3.0^{\circ}$ tiltmeter using a 24-bit STS data acquisition system.
-Note that the system is achieving a resolution out to ton thousandth of a degree.
+Figure 2 illustrates a typical noise level of a $\pm 15.0^{\circ}$ tiltmeter using a 24-bit data acquisition system.

-Figure 4: Noise Level from a T500-030 (±3.0°) Using a 24-Bit Data Acquisition System
+Figure 2: Noise Level from a ±15.0° tiltmeter Using a 24-Bit Data Acquisition System

-3.4.2 Output Response Test
+3.2.2 Output Response Test

 Set the STS/SMS DAQ or a third-party DAQ system in a "real time" output display mode.
-Loosen both thumbscrews to "snug" (but not tight), and, beginning with the left thumbscrew in mid-position of its arc, rotate the thumbscrew through its arc in the negative (up) direction and verify that the output being displayed on the PC is a negative angle.
-Then, rotate back to the center of the range, and perform the same operation in the positive (down) direction, verifying a positive output.
+Loosen both thumbscrews to "snug" (but not tight), and, beginning with the left thumbscrew in mid-position of its arc, rotate the thumbscrew through its arc in the negative (up) direction and verify that the output being displayed does indeed correspond to a negative angle.
+Then, rotate the sensor back to the center of the range, and perform the same operation in the positive (down) direction, verifying a positive output.

 Depending on the angle range of tiltmeter used, the output should display its full range before hitting the maximum output range.
 Tighten both thumbscrews and put the STS/SMS DAQ or a third-party DAQ system in "collection" mode at a sample frequency equal to or higher than 30 Hz.
 With the unit sitting on a table, apply a smooth positive rotation to the whole unit followed by a smooth negative rotation.
 The output for the entire range should be a positive curve followed by a negative curve and should not appear jagged or otherwise incorrect.

-Once the T500 tiltmeter has passed the preliminary steps outlined above, it should be ready for field use.
+Once the T600 tiltmeter has passed the preliminary steps outlined above, it should be ready for field use.

-3.5 INITIAL ZEROING OF TILTMETER AFTER INSTALLATION
+3.3 MECHANICAL ZEROING OF TILTMETER AFTER INSTALLATION

-Once installation is complete according to Section 3, the (need outline centering and expanding range in either direction) should be manually zeroed to provide the most possible range in both directions after installation and before testing to ensure that the entire range can be utilized.
-Manual zeroing requires the sensor to be plugged in and the STS or DAQ software to be running.
+Depending on the sensitivity of the T600 tiltmeter, the sensor will need to be manually zeroed after installation and before testing to ensure that the entire range can be utilized.
+Manual zeroing requires the sensor to be connected and the STS or DAQ software to be running.
 Using the "real time" output display in the software, adjust the tiltmeter using the thumbscrew until the output reads at or near zero.
 Be sure to tighten both thumbscrews before proceeding with tests.